 2011: pictured above is the best hat that they’ve come out with so far.
 It incorporates the flag, and has a great mix of all of the colors into the “C” logo.
 It helps that the Reds main color is featured prominently on the hats, because I always think the Stars and Stripes hats for teams with no red or blue in their team colors looks weird (the Orioles, for example).
 I really think they peaked early with this one; it was the first edition of the Stars and Stripes hats, and they knocked it out of the park, only to go downhill from there.

-I still wear this hat; I wore it to the Reds/Brewers game this past Wednesday night.
+I still wear this hat; I wore it last night, actually.
 Love it.

 Embed from Getty Images